OpenTechSchool/python-beginners/en/_sources/conditionals.txt

 *False*.
 Comparisons always return *True* or *False*, for example ``==`` (equal to), ``>`` (greater than), ``<`` (less than.)

-The second **else** part is optional.
+The **else** part is optional.
 If you leave it off, nothing will happen if the conditional evaluates to 'False'.

 Examples